National Agricultural Literacy Curriculum Matrix

 - Christmas Farm, is a fictional story by Mary Lyn Ray.
 This beautiful and engaging book tells the story of Wilma, who plants a Christmas tree farm—sixty-two dozen balsam fir seedlings, to be exact—with the help of Parker, her five-year-old neighbor.
 Year after year, Wilma and Parker carefully nurture the trees, weeding and trimming and keeping careful count of how many survive each year.
 Finally, the year comes when the trees are cut and sold, and the cycle begins again.
 The final page of the book offers a well-written background history of Christmas trees.

 - Christmas Tree Farm, by Sandra Jordan is non-fiction book which tells, in words and photos, the true story of Janice and Leo Clark, who own a Christmas tree farm in Rhode Island and describes how they tend the trees throughout the year.

-- Have students watch the one-minute video narrated by a young boy whose family owns the Hurd Family Farm in New York State.
+- Have students watch the Hurds Family Farm Christmas Trees video narrated by a young boy whose family owns a Christmas tree farm in New York State.

 Activity 6: Nutrient Cycling